Malamrousi/UpTodo_app/README.md

 - **`feature/*` Branches**: These branches are used for working on new features, UI improvements, or fixing bugs.
 Each feature or bug fix is developed in a separate `feature` branch, such as `feature/onboarding-screen` or `feature/bug-fix`.

+- **`hotfix/*` Branches**: `hotfix` branches are used to quickly address critical bugs or issues that need to be fixed immediately on the production code.
+These are minor fixes that require immediate attention.
+Once a hotfix is completed, it is merged to the `development` branch to ensure the fix is applied across the project.

 - **Pull Requests to `development`**: Once a feature or bug fix is completed, a pull request is created to merge the changes into the `development` branch.
 This allows for review and testing before integrating the changes.

 - **`development` Branch**: This is the main branch for ongoing development work.
 It is used to integrate completed features and bug fixes.
 Testing and adjustments are often done here before the final release.